hadi2f244/free-me/README.md

 # Components

 # Local Usage
-It is recommended to install the collection by **ansible-galaxy collection** command, But there are some situtations where you need to edit the role by yourself. ####
+It is recommended to install the collection by **ansible-galaxy collection** command, But there are some situtations where you need to edit the role by yourself manually.
+For ####

 > Note: I realy appreciate contributions.
 For example adding new protocols and also improving current roles such as adding new protocols to v2ray/singbox role templates.

 # Quick Start

+I also provide simple Ansible playbooks to use diffrent free-me role in [free-me-test](https://github.com/hadi2f244/free-me-test) project.
 # Contribution
+Feel free to contribute your contribution to this project.
+It is simple and I really appreciate any help.
+Create an Issue for any question, suggestion or problem.

-# Todo
+# Todo List
 + Add completely manual flag for vpn configs: singbox, v2ray and openvpn roles
++ V2ray: Trojan + Vless + Vmess
-+ roles dependencies and documentation
++ Roles dependencies and documentation
-+ l2tp
++ L2TP
-+ pptp
++ PPTP
-+ wireguard
++ Wireguard
-+ ssh tunnel
++ SSH Tunnel
++ Blog posts (introduction + tutorial each configuration)
++ Connection test mechanisms
++ Add molecule + testinfra test for each role
++ Test collection on famous ansible projects such as Kubespray to make sure it works properly

 # Refrence